-David E. Kepler, age 63, has been a director of Autoliv since February 2015 and is a member of the Audit Committee and Compliance Committee.
+David E. Kepler, age 64, has been a director of Autoliv since February 2015 and is a member of the Audit Committee and Compliance Committee.
 Mr. Kepler was an Executive Vice President of the Dow Chemical Company, a multinational specialty chemical, advanced materials, agrosciences and plastics company, from March 2008 through January 2015, and in this position held the role of Chief Sustainability Officer and Chief Information Officer.
 Mr. Kepler joined Dow in 1975, and was appointed its Vice President and CIO in 1998, Corporate Vice President in 2001, assumed responsibility for Business Services in 2004, and was appointed Senior Vice President in 2006.
 He has also been a member of the boards of directors of TD Bank Group since December 2013 and Teradata Corporation since November 2007.
-He serves as a trustee of the University of California Berkeley and is the board chairman of the Mid-Michigan Innovation Center.
-Mr. Kepler graduated from the University of California, Berkeley with a bachelor's degree in Chemical Engineering.
+Mr. Kepler graduated from the University of California, Berkeley with a bachelor's degree in Chemical Engineering, and serves as a trustee of the University.